teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 |`nonterminal_t[gotoCount]`|`gotoNonterminal`|The compressed index to the _Nonterminal_ table that points to the nonterminal that triggers each GOTO action.|
 |`state_t[gotoCount]`|`gotoState`|The compressed zero-based index to the target state of each GOTO action.|

-The type `lr_action_t` is a signed integer that describes the type of an action (shift or reduce).
-It is encoded as follows:
+The `action` field holds signed integers that describe the type of an action (shift or reduce).
+They are encoded as follows:

 *
     An error action is encoded as `0`.